Katherine Baicker, PhD

 President Emeritus, Urban Institute

-Prior to leading the Urban Institute for 12 years, Dr. Reischauer served as the director of the Congressional Budget Office and was a senior fellow at The Brookings Institution.
-He is an expert in federal budget, health policy, and Social Security and is one of two public trustees of the Social Security and Medicare trust funds.
+Dr. Reischauer led the Urban Institute for 12 years.
+Previously, he served as the director of the Congressional Budget Office and was a senior fellow at The Brookings Institution.
+He is an expert in federal budget, health policy, and Social Security and is a former public trustee of the Social Security and Medicare trust funds.
 Dr. Reischauer earned an AB from Harvard University and an MA in international affairs and a PhD in economics from Columbia University.

 James C. Robinson, PhD